Mbappe is the present and the future - Ronaldo | Goal.com

 Mbappe is the present and the future - Ronaldo

-Cristiano Ronaldo hailed Paris Saint-Germain star Kylian Mbappe as the present and the future of football.
+Cristiano Ronaldo believes Paris Saint-Germain star Kylian Mbappe is the present and the future of football.

 Mbappe has established himself as one of the best players in the world after bursting onto the scene with Ligue 1 outfit Monaco in 2016-17.